 Pupils enter our schools from a wide range of social, cultural and economic backgrounds as illustrated below.
-We pride ourselves on being inclusive, diverse communities and our curriculum from September 2020 focuses on addressing the particular challenges these pupil groups face as a result of the closure.
+We pride ourselves on being inclusive, diverse communities and our curriculum focuses on addressing the particular challenges these pupil groups face as a result of the closure.
 See below for the percentage of pupils eligible for free school meals, from ethnic minority backgrounds and on the Special Educational Needs register for each school:

-% of pupils who are eligible for free school meals % of pupils whose first language is not English % of pupils on Special Education Needs register
+% of pupils who are eligible for free school meals % of pupils on Special Education Needs register

-Knockhall Primary School 31.3% 17.3% 17.9%
+Knockhall Primary School 30.3% 22.7% 18.7%

-Northumberland Heath Primary School 48.9% 22.4% 13.7%
+Northumberland Heath Primary School 48.2% 27.7% 17.7%

-Peareswood Primary School 48% 28.3% 28.8%
+Peareswood Primary School 50.3% 32.4% 31.7%

-Willow Bank Primary School 61% 47% 26.0%
+Willow Bank Primary School 65.6% 44.0% 25.9%

+Trust Averages 48.6% 31.7% 23.5%